What Psychologists Can Help You Do

-An important preface to note, a disorder is considered so only if it is causing a disruption to the function and life individual or others.
-For example, a narcissistic personality type is generally not concerned with his or her behavior, and sees nothing wrong with it.
-The name is aptly derived from the myth of Narcissus who met his death due to drowning in his own image reflected in a pool.
+An important preface to note, a disorder is considered so only if it is disrupting the function and life individual or others.
+For example, a narcissistic personality type is generally not concerned with his or her behavior and sees nothing wrong with it.
+The name is aptly derived from the myth of Narcissus who met his death due to drowning in his image reflected in a pool.
 The level of self-involvement affects both personal and work relationships, but these individual discards others and quickly moves on to the next.
 The borderline and histrionic personality types are characterized by some of the same traits as the narcissistic personality type, and therefore they are considered a part of the "cluster" of personality type disorders.

 Additionally, narcissistic personality traits when combined with the traits of the anti-social personality type are often seen in a deeper pathology of that of the sociopathic disorder, and therefore an extensive history going back to childhood is necessary as those with sociopathic traits can be a danger to others, while not generally experiencing any social or psychological discomfort.

-Antisocial, avoidant, dependent, and akankasitc personality disorders are often confused with anxiety related orders, but the thing that distinguishes each of these diagnoses with the anxiety disorders is that each of the above ten listed disorders a predominant feature is that of self-absorption; they each carry traits of the narcissistic personality disorder.
+Antisocial, avoidant, dependent, and akankasitc personality disorders are often confused with anxiety-related orders, but the thing that distinguishes each of these diagnoses with anxiety disorders is that each of the above ten listed disorders a predominant feature is that of self-absorption; they each carry traits of the narcissistic personality disorder.

 None of the personality disorders are easily treated.
-Most do not respond well to CBT, and with the exception of those most closely related to anxiety related disorders, psychopharmacological modalities are largely unsuccessful.
+Most do not respond well to CBT, and except for those most closely related to anxiety-related disorders, psychopharmacological modalities are largely unsuccessful.
 Most therapists find sessions with these individuals frustrating as there is no treatment, therefore the sessions are primarily focused on saving the individuals from themselves and their destructive behaviors and hopefully in the process, those around them.

 Conclusion and Recommendations